6 min read

-In this episode, I talk to Maciej Wyrodek about the switch from Cypress to Playwright in test automation.
-Maciej explains why his team decided to migrate, the challenges they faced and how they structured the selection process through a hackathon.
-He describes the limitations of Cypress, especially when dealing with plugins, parallelization and framework decisions, and why Playwright emerged as the best solution in the end.
-We talk about the step-by-step migration strategy, the use of AI for test conversion and the challenges of test maintenance.
+In this episode, I talk with Maciej Wyrodek about migrating from Cypress to Playwright.
+Maciej shares insights into his team's decision to switch, the challenges they encountered, and how a hackathon helped structure the selection process.
+We also discuss the limitations of Cypress, particularly regarding plugins, parallelization, and framework choices, as well as strategies for a step-by-step migration.
+Additionally, we explore the role of AI in test conversion and the challenges of test maintenance.

 "The transition wasn't as easy as we thought.
 Even after all the research, surprises kept coming-like differences in how session management works between Cypress and Playwright." - Maciej Wyrodek